 This year’s festival runs this Thursday through Sunday.

-Virago is quite happy that, due to the magic of technology, the festival will live on despite the stressful age of COVID, adding:
+Shawna Virago, artistic director of the festival, is quite happy that due to the magic of technology, the festival will live on despite the stressful age of COVID, adding:

 “We didn’t know if we’d have a festival this year or not.
 All of our programming is online and obviously we won’t be at our longtime home, the Roxie Theater.
 We’re also having to learn how to use a virtual streaming platform.”